How We Teach & Support

 It’s the little things we do to support an individualised learning program that get us the big results

-Within our learning community the Tribes process underpins teaching and learning, guides our interactions and relationships and is modelled in all operational processes of the school.
-The Billanook Primary School community has a consistent and positive approach to behaviour and uses the Tribes process and Restorative Practices, to foster a school climate where personal responsibility and self-discipline are developed.
+Within our learning community our Values underpins teaching and learning, guides our interactions and relationships and is modelled in all operational processes of the school.
+The Billanook Primary School community has a consistent and positive approach to behaviour and uses our Values and Restorative Practices, to foster a school climate where personal responsibility and self-discipline are developed.

-Each fortnight students at Billanook meet for a wellbeing Assembly in their mulit-level Tribes groups.
-This whole-school assembly is held prior to Tribes groups on a Monday morning and is a platform used to celebrate students who are following our school agreements and also to deliver a wellbeing message.
+Each fortnight students at Billanook meet for a wellbeing Assembly, with members of our community in attendance.
+This whole-school assembly is held on a Monday afternoon and is a platform used to celebrate students who are following our school valuess and also to deliver a wellbeing message.

 Wellbeing foci that we cover include: